How Long Does It Take To Brew Coffee With A Moka Pot?

 6. Water Temperature

-It directly affects the extraction rate, influencing the flavors and substances extracted from the coffee grounds.
+It directly affects the extraction rate, influencing the flavors and substances extracted from the ground coffee.

 To achieve the best results, it’s important to use water that is just off the boil.